Moment kernels: a simple and scalable approach for equivariance to rotations and reflections in deep convolutional networks: Moment kernels

 \paragraph{Bias.} Vectors and any tensor fields of odd rank must have a bias of 0.
 We use a standard bias for scalars and a constant multiple of identity for matrices.
 We do not explore bias for other even rank tensors in this work, as they are not used in the experiments.

-\paragraph{Pointwise nonlinearities.} We use a simple approach here and apply a rectified linear unit to the log magnitude of a tensor at every point (adding a small constant before the square root to avoid division by zero), and exponentiate the result.
+\paragraph{Pointwise nonlinearities.} We apply a rectified linear unit to the log magnitude of a tensor at every point (adding a small constant $\epsilon$ inside the square root of the magnitude to avoid division by zero), and exponentiate the result.
 As such, any tensor with magnitude less than one is rescaled to have magnitude 1.
 Other choices, such as a gated nonlinearity \cite{cesa2022a}, have been explored elsewhere.
+Since this operation depends only on the magnitude of each tensor, which is invariant under rotation and reflection, the direction is unchanged and equivariance is preserved.

-\paragraph{Batch normalization.} We continue the simple approach to nonlinearities and simply apply a standard batchnorm layer \citep{ioffe2015batch} to the log magnitude.
+\paragraph{Batch normalization.} We continue the simple approach to nonlinearities and simply apply a standard batch normalization layer \citep{ioffe2015batch} to the log magnitude.
 We multiply by a scalar factor such that the variance is 1 after taking the exponential (i.e., lognormal assumption).
 We note that this scales tensors so their magnitude is 1 on average, which centers them at the elbow of our nonlinearity above.
+Scaling by a scalar factor preserves the tensor direction and therefore preserves equivariance.

 \paragraph{Downsampling by two.} If an image is even size in a given dimension, we downsample by averaging neighboring pixels.
 If odd, we downsample by subsampling neighboring pixels.
 Downsampling by subsampling only (for example applying a ``stride'' in convolution layers) will not be equivariant if the dimension is even, because the first pixel is never skipped, and the last pixel always is.
 Taking a reflection would exchange the roles of first and last, giving a different result.